Columbia Records Overview

 One of the secrets to the recording quality of Columbia records is the unique studio Columbia created in 1949, in an abandoned Armenian Greek Orthodox church at 207 East 30th Street, between 2nd and 3rd Avenue in Manhattan.

-It was here Columbia studio engineer Fred Plaut recorded Miles Davis Kind of Blue, Charles Mingus Ah Um, and many other classics of the Columbia label in the Fifties and early Sixties including West Side Story and Bob Dylan’s Highway 61 revisited.
+It was here Columbia studio engineer Fred Plaut recorded Miles Davis Kind of Blue, Charles Mingus Ah Um, and many other classics of the Columbia label in the Fifties and early Sixties including West Side Story.

 It has been said the 30th Street Studio provided a distinctive ambiance, a kaleidoscope of sublime sonic qualities unparalleled among recording studios, even van Gelder’s Englewood Cliffs has difficulty in matching.
 It is, I think, the key to understanding why Stereo editions on the Six Eye label have the tangible spaciousness of soundstage not found in other stereo recording of the time, a natural reverb presence, The Church recreated in your listening room.
 And could be someone “up there” likes modern jazz.